Monmouth Town F.C.: Support

 Having recently agreed to be purchased by FivePoundFootballClub.com, the Kingfishers can boast one of the most global followings of all Welsh teams.
 With part-owners that span the entire world, the Kingfishers have recently begun big steps to expand their online presence.
 Kingfisher TV recently began broadcasting from YouTube.
-They have also recently had a fan-created sub-reddit created on the online community, Reddit.

-Ownership and Finances
+Ownership and finances

-The club is incorporated as a Community Interest Company (social enterprise model with assets locked into the company).
-Having been selected by FivePoundFootballClub as the takeover target of their online investment community, the Kingfishers are currently awaiting for a total investment that will amount to the fan-owned group taking a 51% ownership of the club within 5 years from late 2011.
-The amateur club had been able to pay its expenses while making a modest profit before the takeover was announced.
+In 2011, Monmouth Town was selected to gain funding from Five Pound Football Club, where members could play £5 for a small stake in the ownership of the club.